tinu-schneider/DBDA_hierach_diagram/README.md

 Files
 --------
 * plot_PNGs_of_MiniPlots.R: Draw the 'pictograms' of  different distributions (normal, gamma, beta)
-* hierarch_diagram.tex: The diagram, LaTeX and tikz
+* hierarch_diagram.tex: The diagram, written in LaTeX and TikZ

 Author